CorentinAube/NanoViZer/README.md

 1. First, download NanoViZer by clicking on the green "<> Code" button and choosing "Download ZIP".
 2. Then, unzip the file and move it to your Documents folder.
 3. Open the Terminal application already installed on your computer.
-4. Use the following commands to install requirements if you are using macOS Silicon:
+4. If you are using macOS Silicon, use the following commands to install requirements :
 ```bash
 cd Documents/NanoViZer/ #Then press enter on your laptop
 chmod +x install_packages.sh #Then press enter on your laptop
 bash install_packages.sh #Then press enter on your laptop
 ```
+5. If you are using macOS Intel, refer to section 3.1.2, point 5.

 #### 3.1.2 For Windows Users